 Don't fear, this cake is not like that at all.
 You can use any canned fruit, including the liquid.
 Do not drain it.
 You can even use applesauce.

-This cake was given to me by a co-worker back in 1987 when I needed an easy recipe for dessert as a young wife.
+This cake recipe was given to me by a co-worker back in 1987 when I needed an easy recipe for dessert as a young wife in El Paso.
 Kathy gave me the recipe off the top of her head.
 I went home and made it.
 This fruit cake recipe was delicious.

 I have made this cake many times over the years, changing up the type of fruit I use.
-I have taken them to work and church potlucks and have baked them as birthday cakes, dinner party desserts and yummy treats.
+I have taken these cakes to work and church potlucks and have baked them as birthday cakes, dinner party desserts and yummy treats.

 You will need: